“Networking is not about hunting. It’s about farming. It’s about cultivating relationships.”

 Do you genuinely care about them?

-However, there are people who take advantage and don’t give back.
+When you add value to others, they subconsciously keep track of it.
+However, there are some people who take advantage and don’t give back.

-While deepening your existing network, continue to expand your network by creating new connections everywhere you go.
+While deepening your existing network, continue to expand your social circle by creating new connections everywhere you go.

 Now go out, socialize, and connect.